Ryad Merhy

-Ryad Merhy (born 28 November 1992) is an Ivorian-born Belgian professional boxer who held the WBA (Regular) cruiserweight title from 2021 to 2022.
+Ryad Merhy (born 28 November 1992) is an Ivorian-born Belgian-French professional boxer.
+He has held the World Boxing Council (WBC) bridgerweight title since May 2026.
+Previously, he held the World Boxing Association (WBA) cruiserweight title (Regular version from 2021 to 2022.
+He also held the WBA Inter-Continental cruiserweight title in 2016 and the WBA interim cruiserweight title in 2019.

 Professional career

 Early career

-Born to a Lebanese father and an Ivorian mother, Merhy made his professional debut against Hrvoje Bozinovic on 29 June 2013.
+Born to an Ivorian-born father with Lebanese roots and an Ivorian mother, Merhy made his professional debut against Hrvoje Bozinovic on 29 June 2013.
 He won the fight by a second-round knockout.
 Merhy amassed a 17–0 record during the next two years, with 14 of those victories coming by way of stoppage, before he was fighting for his first professional title.
 Merhy faced Sylvera Louis for the vacant WBC Silver International cruiserweight title on 19 December 2015, at the RTL Spiroudome in Charleroi, Belgium.
 He won the fight by a sixth-round knockout.

 WBA Inter-Continental champion

 Merhy challenged Williams Ocando for the WBA Inter-Continental cruiserweight title on 21 May 2016.
 The twelve-round title bout was scheduled as the main event of an RTL broadcast card that took place at the RTL Spiroudome in Charleroi, Belgium.
 Merhy won the fight by a sixth-round technical knockout.
 He first staggered Ocando with a left hook, before unloading with a flurry of punches which forced referee Jan Christensen to wave the fight off.

 After successfully clinching his second professional title, Merhy fought in two non-title bouts.
 Merhy faced Giorgi Tevdorashvili on 15 October 2016.
 He beat the over-matched Tevdorashvili by a sixth-round technical knockout.
 Two weeks later, on 1 November, Merhy beat Tamas Bajzath by a third-round technical knockout.

 Merhy made his first WBA Inter-Continental title defense against Max Alexander on 17 December 2016.
 The fight was once again scheduled as the main event of an RTL broadcast card that took place at the RTL Spiroudome in Charleroi, Belgium.
 He won the fight by an eleventh-round knockout.
 Merhy made his second title defense against Mitch Williams on 20 May 2017, at the same venue and location as his previous two title fights.
 He won the fight by unanimous decision, with scores of 119–109, 119–109 and 118–110.
 Merhy made his third title defense against Nick Kisner on 16 December 2017, and was once again broadcast by RTL from the RTL Spiroudome.
 He won the fight by a fourth-round knockout.

 Merhy faced the undefeated #1 ranked WBA cruiserweight contender Arsen Goulamirian for the vacant WBA interim cruiserweight title on 24 March 2018.
 The title fight was scheduled as the main event of a Canal+ broadcast card, and took place at the Palais des Sports in Marseille, France.
 Goulamirian won the fight by a technical knockout, stopping Merhy with a combination of unanswered strikes in the eleventh round, after dominating the fight from the very first round.